 “Sometimes those large expenses — like insurance premiums or taxes owed — throw off our budget and lead to our dipping into our credit card balances,” Pon says.
 He urges you to avoid this fate by saving ahead.

 A three- to six-month emergency fund is a good savings goal as well.
 So, when a large bill arrives, you’ll have the cash on hand to pay for it without reaching for a credit card.

-For more advice on building an emergency fund, check out “9 Ways to Build an Emergency Fund When Money’s Tight.”
+For more advice on building an emergency fund, check out “9 Tips for Starting an Emergency Fund Today.”